YasinKaryagdi/HueLights/sound_to_lights/setup/exhibit_setup.md

 If the RE450 is unavailable:
 	1. Connect the MacBook to Eduroam or Lab WiFi.
 	2. Enable Internet Sharing in macOS:
-	•	Go to System Settings → Sharing → Internet Sharing
+	3. Go to System Settings → Sharing → Internet Sharing
-	•	Share connection: Wi-Fi → Ethernet
+	4. Share connection: Wi-Fi → Ethernet
-	3. Connect the Hue Bridge to the Mac via Ethernet adapter.
+	5. Connect the Hue Bridge to the Mac via Ethernet adapter.
-	4. The Mac will assign the Bridge an IP (usually 192.168.2.2).
+	6. The Mac will assign the Bridge an IP (usually 192.168.2.2).

-Notes
+### Notes:
 	•	The RE450 must stay powered on throughout the exhibit.
 	•	Always verify the Hue Bridge LEDs:
 	•	Left = Power
 	•	Middle = Network (must be solid)
 	•	Right = Internet

 If the middle LED is flashing or off, check cabling or reset the RE450.